coste-v/kubernetes_infra_tutorial/Part4.md

 ![Canary result](images/part4/canary-deployment.png)

-Fantastic !
-We have 75% of our traffic going to dummy-api v1.0 and 25% going to dummy-api 2.0 and let's face it: it's really awesome !
-But what if we would like to test our dummy-api 2.0 only ?
-It would be frustrating to change apps during a testing period.
-Wouldn't it be also great to have a dedicated route targeting only our canary api ?
+As you can see, we have roughly 75% of our traffic going to the dummy-api v1.0 and the rest going to the dummy-api v2.0 !
+But what if we would like to be able to navigate only on our dummy-api v2.0 for testing purposes ?
+It would be frustrating to jump between app versions during a testing period.
+Wouldn't it be great to also have a dedicated route targeting only our canary api ?
 Let's do that with an ingress rules !

 ## C. Ingress rules

-So here is the master plan: we'll build 2 different http route that will target 2 different versions of our dummy-api.
+Here is the master plan: we'll build 2 different http routes that will target 2 different versions of our dummy-api.
 To do this we'll need :

-- a stable service : to access the stable version of our dummy-api
+- a "stable" service : to access the stable version of our dummy-api
-- a canary service : to access the canary version of our dummy-api
+- a "canary" service : to access the canary version of our dummy-api
 - an ingress controller (resource to install on our cluster)
-- an ingress : to control trafic rules
+- an ingress : to control traffic rules

 ### a.
 Building the services